jlanga/smsk_selection/README.md

 The hierarchy of the folder is the one described in [A Quick Guide to Organizing Computational Biology Projects](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1000424):

 ```
-smsk_orthofinder
+smsk_selection
 ├── data: raw data, downloaded fastas, databases,....
 ├── README.md
+├── Snakefile: Pipeline runner
 ├── results: processed data.
-|   ├── filterlen: fastas with longest protein per gene
+|   ├── busco: SCOs identified
+|   ├── cdhit: clustered transcriptome
+|   ├── homologs: clustered orthogroups as in Yang et al.
-|   ├── orthofinder: results from orthofinder
+|   ├── orthofinder: clustered orthogroups by orthofinder
-|   ├── tag: trancriptomes/proteomes with modified headers
+|   ├── selection: alignments and positive selection results
-|   ├── transcriptome: raw transcriptomes
+|   ├── transcriptome: links to input transcriptomes
+|   ├── transdecoder: predicted CDS
+|   ├── tree: ML and bayesian species tree from 4fold degenerate sites
-|   └── transdecodder: protein and cds predictions
+|   └── trinotate: transcriptome annotation
-└── src: additional source code, tarballs, etc.
+└── src: additional source code, tarballs, snakefiles, etc.
 ```

 ## 4. Requirements

-To run this pipeline it should be only necessary to have `snakemake` and `conda`.
+To run this pipeline it should be only necessary to have `snakemake` and `conda` / `mamba`.
 They together are able to download the required packages to run each step.

+In case of doubt, the `Dockerfile` contains the list of the required packages to install.

 ## Bibliography